Privacy & Data-Classification — cross-artefact reference¶

 - Inventory by artefact — every imperative + declarative entry point, grouped by owning namespace

-- Inventory by declaration source — same surfaces, grouped by where the author declares the mark
+- Inventory by declaration source — same surfaces, grouped by where the author declares the classification

 - The composition order (data-flow) — what runs when, from handler exit to off-box wire